 Carbon Pricing in California

-Our state level work has focused on getting a price on carbon that reflects the actual cost to our economy and environment of fossil fuel.
-Since 2007 the Campaign has been educating
+Our state level work has focused on getting a price on carbon that reflects the actual cost of fossil fuel to our economy and environment.
+Since 2007 the Center for Climate Protection has been educating policymakers, stakeholders and the public with the aim of having Cap and Dividend be the top market-based solution for AB32, the Global Warming Solutions Act.

 The California Air Resources Board (ARB) approved the draft rulemaking for Cap & Trade on December 16, 2010 and the law is supposed to be implemented in 2012.
 The Regulation to Implement the California Cap and Trade Program included a mention of dividends, but ARB chose not to decide on how revenue generated by the law will be used, leaving that for the state legislature to decide.